CAD/BIM Tips & Tricks

 Foolhardy Frivolity or Fantastic Feat?

-In the desert wilderness of northeast Saudi Arabia, where temperatures can reach up to 108ºF (42ºC) in the Tabuk province, they’re building a new city known as Neom.
-There’ll be a new seaport, two airports, an industrial city, 16,000 acres of farmland, and an outdoor ski destination located in the nearby mountains.
+In the desert wilderness of northwest Saudi Arabia, where temperatures can reach up to 108ºF (42ºC) in the Tabuk province, they’re building a new city known as Neom.
+There’ll be a new seaport, two airports, an industrial city, 16,000 acres of farmland and an outdoor ski destination located in the nearby mountains.

 But it is the project known as The Line that is capturing imaginations and triggering controversy around the world.